 Welcome to 2017, my friends!
-With the dawn of a new year, it’s about time that I launch a brand new review series as well.
+With the dawn of a new year, it’s about time that I launch a brand-new review series as well.
 As such, welcome to the inaugural entry of…

 Serving as a joint venture between Marvel Entertainment and the Japanese animation studio Madhouse, this project was first announced at the 2009 San Diego Comic-Con as a way to introduce the Japanese populace to these comic book properties.
 With Warren Ellis guiding these TV series as the head writer, all of these tales would mainly take place in Japan.
 With that said, we begin our venture with the Armored Avenger himself…

 Debuting on the Japanese TV channel Animax from October 1 to December 17, 2010, this inaugural series wouldn’t arrive in America until it was shown on the now-defunct channel G4 from July 23 to October 14, 2011.
-Sony Pictures Home Entertainment would release the 12-episode series for DVD on April 24, 2012.
+Sony Pictures Home Entertainment would go on to release the 12-episode series for DVD on April 24, 2012.
 For this series, I watched each entry with the English dub and will only credit the English voice actors.
 My reason is that these will be long enough in discussing the overall plots & characters and I want to keep these episode summaries as short and precise as I can.
 As such, let’s suit up and begin our overseas romp.

 We open on our first episode “Japan: Enter Iron Man” as Tony Stark a.k.a.
 Iron Man (voiced by Adrian Pasdar a.k.a.
 Glenn Talbot from “Agents Of S.H.I.E.L.D.”) arrives in Kyoto, Japan.
 He meets his fellow partner who’s also the lead scientist of Lab 23, Dr. Chika Tanaka (voiced by Laura Bailey).